Academic flexibility and attendance guidance

 Early travel for a break

-Students are welcome to discuss their situations with the Office of Student Assistance and Support Drop-In staff member.
-Understanding mid-term and final exam policies, and information about final exam locations will help inform decision making.
+Determination about options for exams are made by course instructors.
+Students are welcome to discuss their situations with the Office of Student Assistance and Support.
+Be sure to become familiar with mid-term and final exam policies and information about final exam locations

 Fall and Spring term final exam policy